 Does Capitalization Matter in an Email Address?

-For this reason (and a bit despite of it) do not use capital letters or mixed case in email addresses.
+In general, do not use capital letters or mixed case in email addresses.
 For all practical purposes, stick to only lowercase letters.

 Which Part of an Email Address is Case Sensitive?